Hi-5 (Australian TV series): Critical reception

 The series received generally positive reviews.
 Hi-5 was described by US magazine Kidscreen as a "combination of Spice Girls-esque musical performances and Sesame Street educational content".
 The cast's performance was described by Sally Murphy of Aussiereviews.com as "bright, full of music and catchy tunes," with the original line-up praised by the website's Magdalena Ball for their "consistent camaraderie, [and] varied and well coordinated talent as singers, performers, and dancers."
 Ball credited their appeal to the members being positive role models.

 The program has generated debate about what is considered appropriate television for children.
 In a 2011 survey by the Australian Council on Children and the Media (ACCM), Hi-5 was identified by parents as a "controversial program", eliciting both positive and negative evaluations about its quality.
 Some surveyed parents expressed concern that the clothes and costuming of the cast was inappropriate for a young audience, and labelled it as "premature sexualisation".
 However, in 2002, Harris stated that the producers were very careful about addressing body image issues and keeping the cast "concealed", believing Hi-5 helped to influence appropriate fashion in young people.

 Joly Herman of Common Sense Media questioned the quality and consistency of the program's educational material, noting the use of music as "arbitrary".
 On the contrary, a sample of parents in the ACCM survey praised Hi-5, listing it as an example of a musical program which is not "coupled with commercialism".

 Release

 Broadcast

 The first series of Hi-5 was sold to New Zealand and Singapore.
-In 2000, there were expression of interests from Britain, Canada, Germany, Israel, and South Africa.
-The TV series had a successful premiere in the UK in early 2003.
+In 2000, there were expression of interests from the United Kingdom, Canada, Germany, Israel and South Africa.
+The TV series had a successful premiere in the UK on Channel 5's children's programming strand Milkshake! in early 2003.
 Initially, Harris expected that the series would become formatted into international versions, however, she was so confident with the original cast that the Australian series was sold overseas instead.
 On pay-TV in Australia, Hi-5 premiered on Nick Jr. in 2003.
-The programme debuted in the US for the first time in 2014, with episodes featuring the original cast premiering on KCET.
+The programme debuted in the United States for the first time in 2014, with episodes featuring the original cast premiering on KCET.

 The 2017 revival series was released on online streaming service Stan on 1 October 2017.